English (US) | Français (CAN) | Europe | Français (Europe) |

 A safe room can be built to FEMA guidelines using Nudura ICFs and design plans provided in FEMA’s “Taking Shelter From the Storm – Building or Installing a Safe Room for Your Home”.

-Why Do You Need A Safe Room?
+Why Do You Need a Safe Room?

 Most homes are constructed to minimum building code requirements which do not always take into consideration the risks of extreme weather.
 If you cannot build your home from scratch with disaster-resiliency in mind, a safe room or storm shelter can be constructed now to proactively address any imminent threats.